fortnight/MadHattr_internal/README.md

 Download the api contract yaml from our [apicurio project](https://studio.apicur.io/apis/36563) and place the downloaded file in the above path location with the proper name.
 To generate, run the command `$ mvn clean compile`
 Code should be generated in the `target/generated-sources/openapi/src/` directory.
-This being the master branch of the code the code is already generated.
-To generate code, use the "ungenerated" branch.
+This being the ungenerated branch of the code the code can be generated here.